 \subsubsection{YOLO}

-Redmon et al. propose a novel framework called YOLO, which uses the whole topmost feature map to predict both confidences for multiple categories and bounding boxes~\cite{Zhao-2019-ODDL}.
-YOLO's main idea is that it divides the input image into an $ S \times S$ grid, and the grid cell is responsible for detecting the object centered in that cell~\cite{Redmon-2016-YOLO}.
+\cite{Redmon-2016-YOLO} proposes a novel framework called YOLO, which uses the whole topmost feature map to predict confidences for multiple categories and bounding boxes~\cite{Zhao-2019-ODDL}.
+YOLO's main idea is to divide the input image into an $ S \times S$ grid, and the grid cell is responsible for detecting the object centered in that cell~\cite{Redmon-2016-YOLO}.
 Each grid cell predicts $B$ bounding boxes and confidence scores for those boxes~\cite{Redmon-2016-YOLO}.
 These confidence scores reflect how confident the model is that the box contains an object and how accurate it thinks the box is that it predicts~\cite{Redmon-2016-YOLO}.
 Each grid cell also predicts $C$ conditional class probabilities.
 It should be noticed that only the contribution from the grid cell containing an object is calculated~\cite{Zhao-2019-ODDL}.
 The structure of YOLO is shown in Fig.~\ref{fig13}.
-It consists of 24 convolutional layers and 2 fully connected layers.
-Instead of the Inception used by GoogleNet, they use $1\times 1$ reduction layers followed by $3\times3$ convolutional layers.
+It consists of 24 convolutional layers and two fully connected layers.
+Instead of the Inception used by GoogLeNet, they use $1\times 1$ reduction layers followed by $3\times3$ convolutional layers.